darktable-org/dtdocs/content/module-reference/processing-modules/liquify.md

 # lines and curves

-Lines and curves are sets of points linked together by straight lines or curves.
+Lines and curves are sets of points linked together by straight or curved lines.
 The effect is interpolated by a set of strength vectors.

 `Click` the appropriate icon to activate the line or curve tool and `click` on the image to place points to form the path. `Right-click` anywhere when the last point has been placed.